-STATEMENT OF FACTS AND THE CASE
+STATEMENT OF THE FACTS AND OF THE CASE

-On July 15, 2010, this Court set Mr. West's execution for November 9, 2010.
-On

-October 18, 2010, Mr. West filed a complaint and a motion for injunctive relief in the Chancery Court for Davidson County.
-Mr. West sought to enjoin Defendants from executing him in the electric chair.
-He asserted TENN.
-CODE ANN. § 40-23-114 (a) and (b) would be violated because a form from the old, revoked execution protocol which he signed almost ten years ago to elect electrocution was, for multiple reasons, no longer of any legally binding effect.
-He also asserted that electrocution as a method of execution violates the Eighth and Fourteenth Amendments to United States Constitution and Article 1, §14 of the Tennessee Constitution.
+On July 15, 2010, the Tennessee Supreme Court set Mr. West's execution for November 9, 2010.
+On October 18, Mr. West filed a complaint and a motion for extraordinary relief in the Chancery Court for Davidson County, as Case No. 10-1675-I, seeking to enjoin Defendants from violating Tennessee law, as well as the constitutions of the State of Tennessee and the United States of America, by carrying out Mr. West's scheduled execution by means of an electrocution protocol which violates the Eighth and Fourteenth Amendments to United States Constitution and Art.
+1 § 14 of the Tennessee Constitution and by carrying out that execution by electrocution in violation of TENN.CODE ANN. § 40-23-114 (a) and (b) under the auspices of Mr. West's signature on an almost ten-year old form which was, for multiple reasons, no longer of any legally binding effect.

-On October 20, 2010, Defendants stated affirmatively that Mr. West was no longer bound by the defunct election form and that they would carry out Mr. West's execution by means of lethal injection.
-(West v.
-Ray, No.10-1675-I, Defendants' Response to Motion for Temporary Injunction p.2, 3 (filed Oct.
-20, 2010) attached as Attachment 4 to Mr. West's RULE 48 Application).2 Mr. West then withdrew his claims based on electrocution and, on October 25th, filed an amended complaint for declaratory judgment and injunctive relief and a motion for temporary injunctive relief seeking to enjoin Defendants from carrying out Mr. West's execution by means of the lethal injection protocol.
-(Amended Complaint for Declaratory Judgment and Injunctive Relief with exhibits (filed Oct.
-25, 2010), attached as Attachment 1 to Mr. West's RULE 48 Motion; Motion for Temporary Injunction (filed Oct.
-25, 2010), attached as Attachment 2 to Mr. West's RULE 48 Motion; Memorandum in Support of Motion for Temporary Injunction, attached as Attachment 3 to Mr. West's RULE 48 Motion; and Memorandum in Opposition to Defendants' Response to Motion for Temporary Injunction (filed Oct.
-28, 2010) attached as Attachment 5 to Mr. West's RULE 48 Motion.
-He asserted that recent evidence demonstrates that the lethal injection protocol effects death through the paralyzation and suffocation of a conscious inmate, in violation of the Eighth and Fourteenth Amendments to United States Constitution and Article 1, §14 of the Tennessee Constitution.
+On October 20, 2010, Defendants stated affirmatively that Mr. West was no longer bound by the almost ten year-old election form, and that they would carry out Mr. West's execution by means of lethal injection.
+(Defendants' Response to Motion for Temporary Injunction p.
+2, 3 (filed Oct.
+20, 2010) attached as Attachment 4 to Mr. West's RULE 9 Application).
+Mr. West then withdrew his motion for extraordinary relief and, on October 25th, filed an amended complaint and a motion for temporary extraordinary relief seeking to enjoin the defendants from carrying out Mr. West's November 9, 2010, execution by means of a lethal injection protocol which violates the Eighth and Fourteenth Amendments to United States Constitution and Art.
+1 §